acdlite/recompose/docs/API.md

 // Base component receives props: { a: 'a', b: 'b', c: 'c' }
 ```

-An example use case for `flattenProps()` is when receiving fragment data from Relay.
+An example use case for `flattenProp()` is when receiving fragment data from Relay.
 Relay fragments are passed as an object of props, which you often want flattened out into its constituent fields:

 ```js
 // The `post` prop is an object with title, author, and content fields